mcf112/HW3-Cache-sim-/README.md

  worked alone

- # How to create the input file
+ # How to create the input file:
  nano input0

  ex) 1 3 5 1 3 1